ponceto/another-world-interpreter/share/another-world/README.md

 # ANOTHER WORLD INTERPRETER

-This directory contains the data files.
+This directory should contain the original game data files.

 ## LIST OF REQUIRED FILES

+Simply drop the original game data files into this directory.

 The required files are: